ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 ["1971-72_Utah_Stars_season", "2016-10-01", 1]
 ```

 In this case, ClickHouse will load this data and attribute each value to the corresponding column based on its order in the array.
-We use [JSONCompactEachRow](/docs/en/interfaces/formats.md/#jsoncompacteachrow) format for that:
+We use [JSONCompactEachRow](/docs/en/interfaces/formats.md/#jsoncompacteachrow) format for this:

 ```sql
 SELECT * FROM sometable